 - I bring a short extension cord with me so that I can plug the cord into the wall (using the plug adapter) and then plug 2 or 3 chargers into the extension cord.
-Generally US extension cords are rated for 600v so should have no problem handling 220v, just be careful about plugging in your chargers.
+Generally US extension cords are rated for 600v so should have no problem handling 220v, just be careful when plugging in your chargers.
 This means you only need 1 plug adapter for your various chargers.

 - I find getting Euros at the ATM at the airport easier and cheaper than buying travelers checks or Euros in the US.
-But because possible pickpocket threat, be careful using ATM’s in busy train stations or tourist areas.
+But because of possible pickpocket threat, be careful using ATM’s in busy train stations or tourist areas.

 And a couple of other tips that cost money but we have found useful: